eduefs79/CryptoTrendPredict/README.md

 Time series models often assume a degree of stationarity or autocorrelation that is weak or unstable in high-volatility assets like cryptocurrencies.
 Given the already robust performance of the current feature set and the noisy nature of crypto markets, time series forecasting was evaluated but not adopted as it would likely contribute marginal additional signal.
 However, it remains a complementary option for long-term portfolio modeling or for generating probabilistic return bands in future iterations.

 Made with ❤️ and insomnia.

+### 🚧 Known Limitation

+Due to the memory complexity of SHAP with full LSTM input (60 timesteps × 140+ tokens), explanations are currently computed only within the Louvain-filtered cluster around BTC.
+This improves model interpretability and reduces dimensionality for SHAP.